panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 }
 ```

-In addition the index signature doesn't accept literals or a union of literals as key type:
+In addition, the index signature doesn't accept literals or a union of literals as key type:

 ```ts
 type Salary5 = {